Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Problem statement

 where $x(t)\in\mathbb{R}^n$ and $F: \mathbb{R}^n\times[0,L]\rightarrow\mathbb{R}$,

-$Q\in\mathbb{M}_n$ is a positive definite matrix. $L>0$ is the finite time duration or period.
+with $Q\in\mathbb{M}_n$ positive definite and $L>0$ is the finite time duration or period.
 For each time $t$, $x(t)=x^*(t)$ is the solution to the optimization problem (\ref{eqn:opt}) with the corresponding optimal value $f^*(t)$.
-For all time $t\in[0,L]$, all the $x^*(t)$ form a time varying optimizer/minimizer (or called optimizer/minimizer trajectory) $x^*:[0,L]\to\mathbb{R}^n$; if $x^*(t)\equiv c$ for any $t$, $c$ a constant vector, then $x^*$ is named a constant optimizer.
-Similarly, the optimal trajectory $f^*:[0,L]\to \mathbb{R}$ consists of all the optimal value $f^*(t)$ over the interval $[0,L]$. $x(t)$ in (\ref{eqn:opt}) or its ensemble $x$ is named optimization variable or simply input.
-Obviously, the study on minimization problem does not loss any generality; it can be easily extended to the maximization problem by only altering the sign of the extremum seeking gain.
-According to Ariyur and Krsti{\'c} (pp. 21) \cite{Krstic_book}, the above-mentioned form of parameterization is able to approximate any vector function $F(x(t),t)$ with a quadratic minimum at $x^*(t)$.
-The objective for extremum seeking is to steer $x$ to the minimizer trajectory $x^*$ over $[0,L]$. }}
+For all time $t\in[0,L]$, all the $x^*(t)$ form a time-varying optimizer/minimizer trajectory (or called optimizer/minimizer) $x^*:[0,L]\to\mathbb{R}^n$; if $x^*(t)\equiv c$ for any $t$, $c$ a constant vector, then $x^*$ is named a constant optimizer. {{Similarly, the optimal value trajectory $f^*:[0,L]\to \mathbb{R}$ collects all the optimal value $f^*(t)$ for any $t$ within the interval $[0,L]$.}} $x(t)$ in (\ref{eqn:opt}) or its ensemble $x$ is named optimization variable or simply input.
+Obviously, the study on minimization problem {does not lose} any generality; it can be easily extended to the maximization problem by only altering the sign of the extremum seeking gain. \textit{The objective of extremum seeking is to iteratively steer {{the trajectory}} $x$ to the unknown optimizer trajectory $x^*$ over $[0,L]$. }}}